 want to restore volume loss

-Clinics differ in pricing structure, treatment protocols, and aftercare.
-Compare based on region, indicative pricing, and patient experiences/reviews.
+Clinics may differ in pricing structure, treatment protocols and aftercare.
+Comparing clinics based on location, indicative pricing and patient reviews can help you make an informed choice.

 Compare on experience & price Make an appointment immediately

-Botox generally has a good safety profile, but it also has disadvantages.
-Possible side effects include temporary swelling, redness, small bruises, or headache.
-In rare cases, a drooping eyelid or a heavy sensation in the treated area may occur.
-The effect is temporary, which means repeat treatments are needed to maintain the result.
+Botox has a well-established safety profile, but potential side effects can occur.
+These may include temporary swelling, redness, mild bruising or headache.
+In rare cases, a drooping eyelid or a heavy sensation in the treated area may develop.
+The effects are temporary, meaning repeat treatments are required to maintain results.

-The cost of Botox in the face usually ranges between £100 and £400 per treatment area.
-The price depends on the number of areas, the amount of Botox used, the experience of the doctor, and the clinic.
-Many clinics work with prices per treatment area, such as frown lines, forehead, or crow’s feet.
+The cost of Botox for facial areas typically ranges between £100 and £400 per treatment area.
+Prices depend on the number of areas treated, the amount used, practitioner experience and the clinic.
+Many clinics price per area, such as frown lines, forehead or crow’s feet.

-There is no fixed “best” age for Botox.
-Many people start in their late 20s or early 30s, often preventively to avoid deep wrinkles.
-Others begin later, when wrinkles are clearly visible.
-Suitability mainly depends on skin condition, muscle activity, and personal preferences.
+There is no fixed age to begin Botox treatments.
+Some individuals start in their late 20s or early 30s as a preventative measure, while others begin later when lines become more noticeable.
+Suitability depends on individual skin condition, muscle activity and personal preference.

 Search, compare and book a injectable or filler treatment